fablabbcn/fablabs.io/README.md

 ## Getting started

-The platform is build with [Ruby on Rails](https://rubyonrails.org/).
-We recommend reading their [guide](https://guides.rubyonrails.org/getting_started.html).
+The platform is built with [Ruby on Rails](https://rubyonrails.org/).
+We recommend reading the [guide](https://guides.rubyonrails.org/getting_started.html).

 You can develop locally, or by using docker-compose (advanced).